 May Day Celebrations Padstow Obby Oss and Helston Floral

 May Day sees the town of Padstow in North Cornwall come alive with the sights and sounds of the Obby Oss.
 Led by the 'teaser' with dancers singing the unique 'May Song'.
 A week later is the Floral Dance which sees the town of Helston emblazoned with the first greenery of spring- particularly bluebells and hazel.

-The hedges mass of wildflowers, buttercup, pink campion, to name but two.
+The hedges a mass of wildflowers, ox eye daisy, and foxglove, to name but two.
 The Cornish cliffs a blaze of bluebells, pink thrift, sea campion, pink samphire and gorse in full bloom, spreading eastwards along the County's spine, the sheltered south facing cliffs around the Lizard, Minack Theatre, Porthcurno and Lands End hosting the spectacle first, in early to mid May.
 Bodmin Moor in the north of the County some several weeks later.

 The Dawn Chorus

 The first week of May is when the dawn chorus is at its peak, one of the true joys of spring.
 Why not get up at dawn and take a guided walk to gain the full benefit?
 Later risers will be well satisfied with a walk along any one of numerous river valleys, those leading to the sea especially so taking in the spring air and the warmth of the sun.
 The end of May sees farmers shearing their sheep, a sure sign that Summer is only a few weeks away.